i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 Responses
 ---------

-The response is 26 bytes, as follows.
+All responses are 26 bytes, as follows.
 All values are unsigned big-endian.

 .. raw:: html